Registered Nubians hero image

 We invite you to visit The Wool Family Farm.
 See why we love our Nubians, observe our herd management practices, and decide if our Nubian dairy goats are a good fit for you.

 Shown below are permanent members of our milking herd with their Linear Appraisal (LA) scores and ADGA ID numbers.
-Click on the photo or name for a detailed profile of each goat.
+Click on the photo or name for a two-generation pedigree of each goat.

-If you have an account with the American Dairy Goat Association, click on an ID number and login to ADGA to view that doe’s pedigree.
+If you have an account with the American Dairy Goat Association, you can also click on an ID number and login to ADGA to view that doe’s pedigree.

 Full right side profile of foundation doe, Morgen Star Misty.